 These are made by the same people that own the Cosi cooker shop in Canterbury, who also sell other range cookers such as those below.

 Crosslee plc is an appliances company formed from the tumble dryer division of Philips.
 Its best known products are White Knight brand tumble dryers (which are all made in the UK).
 Other White Knight branded products such as washing machines, refrigerators, spin dyers, and dishwashers appear to be foreign made.
-Only White Knight tumble dryer safe made in the UK.
+Only White Knight tumble dryer state made in the UK on them.
 Crosslee also manufacture all their flame effect gas or electric fire from Royal Cozyfires in the UK.
 Crosslee are also the manufacturer of Hostess trolleys.
 On the White Knight Appliances website (White Knight Appliances are an independent company specialising in selling White Knight appliances) it says “Please note all White Knight Tumble Dryers and Hostess trolleys are Manufactured here in the UK.
 Spin Dryers are Manufactured outside the UK”.
 However, it does not mention on the Hostess website where any of their products are actually made so you will need to check and whilst I am pretty certain that lots of their products are foreign made it might be that their Hostess Trolleys and possibly even hotplates (hot trays, buffet servers) are still made in the UK.
+Update 31/3/20 sadly tumble dryer manufacturer Crosslee PLC have announced they are to cease production at their Hipperholme factory.
+Hardly the time to be moving production to China so I expect the company will close down shortly.
+Such as shame – we have a Whiteknights tumble dryer and it is the best tumble dryer ever.

 Kaymet have been manufacturing aluminium trays, trolleys and hotplates in London since 1947.
 They export to 17 countries from their Bermondsey factory.
 All items are made in their factory in London.
 They supply to the catering industry and to individuals – kaymet.co.uk